-Situated on the Canadian-US border in Southern Saskatchewan, is a tiny municipality named Coronach, that used to be a small wayside stop for trappers and hunters crossing over in search of game.
-Off season, the population hovered around 200 and at the start of fall, when the Canadian hunting season began, the figure jumped to 350-400.
+Situated on the Canadian-US border in Southern Saskatchewan, is a tiny municipality named Coronach that, back in the early 19th Century, used to be a small wayside stop for trappers and hunters crossing over in search of game.
+Coronach’s population never exceeded 200-250 but when the Canadian hunting season began each fall, the figure jumped to 400.

 For ‘obviously white’ travelers, US/Canada border crossings were astonishingly fuss-free.
-You were in and out within a half-hour, no sweat.
-But post September 2001, if you were non-white, with a name like Mohammad or Abu Bakr or something, it would take longer and would even get dicey if you couldn’t converse with the border agents in English.
+You were at one end and out the other within 10 minutes, no sweat.
+But today, post September 2001, if you are non-white and have a name like Mohammad or Abu Bakr or something, it will take longer and can even get dicey if you can’t converse with the border agents in English.

-Then there are towns that straddled the border, before the Annexation removed it altogether.
+Before the Annexation erased the border altogether, there were many small towns that straddled it.
 Two readily come to the mind.
 Beebe Plain (population 2000), on the Quebec/Vermont border, was one.
 The border ran right down the middle lane divider of Canusa Street, no kidding.
 If you overtook someone on Canusa Street, there was a good possibility you would be pulled over by a border patrol agent for unauthorized incursion.
 To be safe, you had to always carry your passport around, in Beebe Plain.